MattSainsbury-Dale/FRKv2_src/README.md

 To wipe the populated directories, enter `make clean`.

 ### Dependencies

 The file DEPENDS.txt contains the `R` package dependencies for this repo.
 To automatically install the required packages (if not already present), please run `make DEPENDS`, which calls the `R` script src/DEPENDS.R.
 Note that this script uses the CRAN mirror run by the CSIRO (in Australia), so you may want to change this.

 ### Data

-Some of the data files were too large to be stored on Github.
-Before calling `make`, please run the following commands in terminal (assuming you have navigated to the top directory of this repo) to download these files and place them in the appropriate place.
+Some data files were too large to be stored on Github; these include the Chicago crime data, and the shapefiles using in the Sydney spatial change-of-support example.
+To download this data, navigate to the top directory of this repo, and run `make DATA` to download these files and place them in the appropriate place.

-The Chicago crime data:
-- `curl -o data/chicago_crime_df.Rda https://dl.dropboxusercontent.com/s/cwlziqavrpe7ode/chicago_crime_df `

-The Sydney shapefiles:
-- `curl -o data/Sydney_shapefiles/SA1/SA1_2011_AUST.shp https://dl.dropboxusercontent.com/s/v75fpk0r6pig8o4/SA1_2011_AUST.shp`
-- `curl -o data/Sydney_shapefiles/SA2/SA2_2011_AUST.shp https://dl.dropboxusercontent.com/s/m5ocngvauxosz50/SA2_2011_AUST.shp`
-- `curl -o data/Sydney_shapefiles/SA3/SA3_2011_AUST.shp https://dl.dropboxusercontent.com/s/m4qigm9s4ijn4bj/SA3_2011_AUST.shp`

 ### MODIS